 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Shares are held in a taxable account.
 These costs, which are not reflected in total annual fund operating expenses or in the expense example above, affect the Fund's performance.
-Because the Fund is newly organized, portfolio turnover information is not yet available.
+Because the Fund is recently organized, portfolio turnover information is not yet available.

 The Fund is an actively managed exchange-traded fund ("ETF") that seeks high income while providing exposure to the price returns of select U.S. listed equity securities, subject to a dampening of potential investment gains, while also seeking to hedge against significant market downturns.
-The Fund's strategy involves two components: (1) purchasing a portfolio of equity securities either directly, or "synthetically" by using options to gain exposure to one or more equity securities (each, an "Underlying Security") (the

-"Equity Strategy"); and (2) generating high income while hedging against very large stock market declines through an options portfolio (the "Options Strategies"), each as described below.
-The Fund's strategies are overseen by two investment sub-advisers: Nest Egg ETFs, LLC ("Nest Egg"), selects the equity securities for the Fund's Equity Strategy, and ZEGA Financial, LLC ("ZEGA") is responsible for implementing the Fund's options holdings for both the Equity Strategy and the Options Strategies.
+The Fund's strategy involves two components: (1) purchasing a portfolio of equity securities either directly, or "synthetically" by using options to gain exposure to one or more equity securities (each, an "Underlying Security") (the "Equity Strategy"); and (2) generating high income while hedging against very large stock market declines through an options portfolio (the "Options Strategies"), each as described below.
+The Fund's strategies are overseen by the Adviser and the Fund's sub-adviser, Nest Egg ETFs, LLC ("Nest Egg" or the "Sub-Adviser").
+Nest Egg selects the equity securities for the Fund's Equity Strategy, and the Adviser is responsible for implementing the Fund's options holdings for both the Equity Strategy and the Options Strategies, with occasional input from Nest Egg.

-Additionally, the Fund will maintain a minor allocation to cash or U.S. Treasuries overseen by Zega, not exceeding ten percent of its total assets.
+Additionally, the Fund will maintain a minor allocation to cash or U.S. Treasuries overseen by the Adviser, not exceeding ten percent of its total assets.